hapax/hapax.github.io/assets/visual-qft.md

 	</div>
 	</figure>

-The same of course holds for open chains, but we will see a reason to prefer polygons shortly.
+All of this holds for open chains as well, but we will see a reason to prefer polygons in a moment.

 ##### 2.2.
 A better basis <a id="sec-2-2" name="sec-2-2"></a>